-- Ensure that the unit is vented of all trapped vapor - Open the discharge valve as desired to operate the unit at its design conditions - Check complete pump and driver for leaks, loose connections, or improper operation until the pumpage is clean.
-Stopping the pump when handling large amounts of abrasives (as is sometimes present on initial starting) may lock the pump and cause more damage than the pump is allowed to continue operation.
+- Open the discharge valve as desired to operate i) the unit at its design conditions. - Check complete pump and driver for leaks, loose j) connections, or improper operation.

 If possible, the pump should be left running for approximately one half hour on the initial startup, this will allow the bearings, packing or seals, and other parts to "run-in" and reduce the possibility of trouble on future starts.